Waterfront East LRT: History

 At a virtual public meeting held on June 21, 2021, it was announced that in phase 1, the LRT line would terminate in the Port Lands at a new Polson Loop near Cherry and Polson Streets.
 A new loop at Parliament Street was rejected as a terminus because of crowding by existing buildings.
 Distillery Loop was problematic because of construction of the Ontario Line and because grading problems would require a temporary loop elsewhere.
 A Polson Loop would also support development in the Port Lands, while a Parliament Loop or Distillery Loop would not.

-In January 2023, Waterfront Toronto announced design changes so that a new on-street loop on Villiers Island would be the eastern terminal of the line instead of Polson Loop.
+In January 2023, Waterfront Toronto announced design changes so that a new on-street loop on Ookwemin Minising would be the eastern terminal of the line instead of Polson Loop.
 The streetcar line would be extended a short distance on Commissioners Street and then loop on a dedicated right-of-way via New Munitions Street, Centre Street and Villiers Park Street – all new streets to be constructed.
-A Villiers Island Loop would help serve the planned mixed-use community and future parks to be built on the island.
+A loop would help serve the planned mixed-use community and future parks to be built on the island.
 A new Polson Loop would remain in plans for future expansion.

+An October 2023 city report recommended that a streetcar connection along Cherry Street between Lakeshore Boulevard East and Distillery Loop be delivered as a separate contract in a later phase because constructing such a link may conflict with Ontario Line construction and the planned Gardiner Expressway realignment.

+In May 2024, the TTC introduced the 114 Queens Quay East bus which would roughly follow the route of the proposed LRT.
+By January 2025, the TTC proposed setting up interim bus priority lanes along Queens Quay East between Bay and Parliament streets as a forerunner to the LRT.
+The TTC expected to reduce 114 run time by 5 minutes (a 30 percent reduction).
+These lanes went into service on June 6, 2025.

 Future expansion

-In a later phase, there could be a branch running east from Cherry Street along Commissioners Street that, halfway to Leslie Street, would turn north to the planned East Harbour station, with connections to GO Transit trains, the planned Ontario Line and a possible southerly extension of the streetcar line along Broadview Avenue.
+In a later phase, there could be a branch running east from Cherry Street along Commissioners Street that, halfway to Leslie Street, would turn north to the planned East Harbour Transit Hub, with connections to GO Transit trains, the planned Ontario Line and a possible southerly extension of the streetcar line along Broadview Avenue.
 A November 2017 report about the Waterfront Transit Reset project stated that projected demand east to Leslie Street (150 people per hour in 2041) was too low to justify streetcar service further east.